Grasim net up 28% on lower operational cost

-Grasim Industries Ltd, an Aditya Birla group company, has reported a 28 per cent increase in June quarter consolidated net profit at ₹1,786 crore against ₹1,400 crore logged in the same period last year, largely due to lower operational cost.
+Grasim Industries, an Aditya Birla group company, has reported a 28 per cent increase in June quarter consolidated net profit at ₹1,786 crore against ₹1,400 crore logged in the same period last year, largely due to lower operational cost.

 Revenue was up at ₹18,861 crore (₹16,761 crore).
 EBITDA was up 31 per cent to ₹4,217 crore.